Let's talk about strategy.

 Strategy matters.
 Every expert defines it a different way, but strategy is generally about making clear and consistent decisions about things like who we serve, what we offer them, and how we deliver that.

-You may have figured out the right strategy today to get you through the end of 2020, but in fast-moving markets, you still want to be ready to get competitive in 2021.
+You may have figured out the right strategy today, but in fast-moving markets, you still want to be ready to get competitive.

 Master The Game Of Business Competition